-COMMUNITY ENGAGEMENT

-List the individuals or groups who will potentially benefit the most or be burdened the most by this

-Initiative.

-- How have you involved community members in developing this initiative? - Have you involved those directly impacted? - How have you addressed the concerns raised by community members?
-Especially those directly impacted. - Going forward, how do you plan to include voices of those most impacted / burdened?
+How have you involved community members in developing this initiative?
+Have you involved those directly impacted?
+How have you addressed the concerns raised by community members?
+Especially those directly impacted.
+Going forward, how do you plan to include voices of those most impacted / burdened?
 How?
 Please note if they are: (1) Already involved in the drafting of the process; (2) What is your first step in involving them; or (3) Why you are not involving them in the process.

-Individual or Group Already Involved, First Step to Involve, or reason for No Involvement Citizens (traditionally involved on boards and commissions and have immediate access to information) Already Involved, First Step to Involve, or reason for No Involvement An Advisory Board and Commission is available for interested applicants.
+Individual or Group Already Involved, First Step to Involve, or reason for No Involvement Citizens (traditionally involved on boards and commissions and have immediate access to information ) An Advisory Board and Commissions application is available for interested applicants.
 Information about each advisory board/commission is available for interested applicants (citizens) to review for interest.
 Advisory Board and Commissions recruitment efforts are published in Rec & Parks publications, featured in Carrboro news, emails, social media platforms, printed materials available at town Hall and public events (e.g., Carrboro Day, Carrboro in Motion, Town Information Centers).
-Add Citizens (not traditionally involved)

-Going forward, based on the Council work session about advisory board and commissions, if new initiatives are implemented, outreach and engagement information will be updated and announced on all platforms.
+Add Citizens (not traditionally involved) Going forward, based on the Council work session about advisory board and commissions, if new initiatives are implemented, outreach and engagement information will be updated and announced on all platforms.
 The work session surrounding advisory board and commissions will give Town Council an opportunity to hear from staff liaisons on ongoing issues and discuss incentives to recruit new, diverse members, and retain members.
 Also, going forward, creation of ongoing educational measures to show the important roles these boards & commissions play in government decisions will be beneficial.
 Some citizens can be burdened by this if they have a distrust in government or have had an experience(s) of not being heard by their local government or have been directly impacted by an action(s) of government (which could have stemmed from elected officials adopted items recommended by advisory boards, who are there to advise the elected officials).
 Additionally, citizens may be afraid of not being accepted if they tried to participate, so they just don't apply at all.
 A lack of education of what important purposes advisory boards & commissions serve to the local government may also prevent qualified citizens from applying. (add to the suggested category above?)

-Who else from the community should be involved in designing, governing, or executing the initiative?
-Please note if they are: (1) Already involved in the drafting process; (2) What is your first step involving them; or (3) Why you are not involving them in the process.
+are not involving them in the process.

-Individual or Group Already Involved, First Step to Involve, or reason for No Involvement Town Council / Staff Liaisons Staff liaisons comments received by Clerk's office can be relayed to Town Council and addressed at a Council work session as needed to discuss/address issues.
+Individual or Group

+Already Involved, First Step to Involve, or reason for No Involvement

+Town Council / Staff Liaisons Staff liaisons comments received by Clerk's office can be relayed to Town Council and addressed at a Council work session as needed to discuss/address issues.
 Staff liaisons can report to Council at these work sessions to address ongoing concerns.
 A standing quarterly meeting of all advisory board liaisons would be beneficial to gather & share feedback.
 Citizen Involvement (suggestion) Citizen Survey- poll/survey citizens what the barriers are for participating or not on boards/commissions.
 See what other disconnections may be with advisory board participation.
 Include this into the citizen survey, or conduct a special survey by posting on website, including in town news emails, at in person events and at Town Hall.